AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 believe that he was indeed God manifested in the flesh for the salvation of our race?"[^240]

-The historian Cave says: \"Celsus was an Epicurean philosopher contemporary with Lucian, the witty atheist...a man of wit and parts, and had all the advantages which learning, philosophy, and eloquence could add to him; but a severe and incurable enemy to the Christian religion, against which he wrote a book entitled Αληθὴς λόγος, or \'The True Discourse,\' wherein he attempted Christianity with all the arts of insinuation, all the wicked reflections, virulent aspersions, plausible reasons, where-unto a man of parts and malice was capable to assault it.
+The historian Cave says: "Celsus was an Epicurean philosopher contemporary with Lucian, the witty atheist...a man of wit and parts, and had all the advantages which learning, philosophy, and eloquence could add to him; but a severe and incurable enemy to the Christian religion, against which he wrote a book entitled Αληθὴς λόγος, or 'The True Discourse,' wherein he attempted Christianity with all the arts of insinuation, all the wicked reflections, virulent aspersions, plausible reasons, where-unto a man of parts and malice was capable to assault it.
 To this Origen returns a full and solid answer, in eight books; wherein,